jolicode/castor/README.md

 > **Note**
 > Please note that castor needs PHP >= 8.1 to run.

-### As a PHAR - recommended way
+### As a phar - recommended way

-You can download the latest release of Castor as a PHAR file from the [releases page](https://github.com/jolicode/castor/releases).
+You can download the latest release of Castor as a phar file from the [releases page](https://github.com/jolicode/castor/releases).

 You can also download the latest version by browsing [the build page](https://github.com/jolicode/castor/actions/workflows/build-phar.yml) and selecting the last build.

-We provide different PHAR for Unix/Windows architectures to offer lighter PHAR files.
+We provide different phar for Unix/Windows architectures to offer lighter phar files.
 Download the correct one and make it available in your shell:

 Example for Linux: